Paul-Dempsey/rack-dev-notes/doc/place-widgets.md

 The basic design here is:

 1. Add a placeholder for a widget.
-1. Set a unique id for the placeholder.
+1. Set a unique id for the placeholder using the **id** attribute for the element.
-1. At panel creation time, use a helper to read out coordinates for positioning the widget.
+1. At `ModuleWidget` creation time, use a helper to read out coordinates for positioning the widget.
 1. Once widgets have been created, hide placeholders as needed.

 ## Designing a panel